On this page |

 -

-For example, if you want to change an agent’s maximum turn rate when it’s in a certain state, use an Attribute Wrangle DOP inside the state with a script such as:
+For example, if you want to change an agent’s maximum turn rate when it is in a certain state, use a POP Wrangle DOP after the state node with a script such as:

 f@maxturnrate = 15;